- Are you in an intense or tense relationship?

 - Do your conversations turn into arguments?

-- Do you sense you are just not being heard or understood by your spouse or partner?
+- Are you feeling you are just not being heard or understood by your spouse or partner?

 - Are you having arguments, conflicts or even fights between yourselves?

 - Is it hard to agree on many things and decisions that need to be made in the relationship?

 - Do you wonder if things are ever going to change in how you relate to him/her?

 If you find yourself answering “yes” to many of these questions then you have a lot in common with a bunch of couples.
 Many of the couples we work with have found themselves in quite a few of these conflictual and stressful situations.
 However, there is hope in getting through the rough spots in your relationship toward healing the emotional wounds.
 Also, gaining new insights and ways of communicating effectively with each other.
 It is quite possible to gain more understanding and confidence in relating, resolving conflicts, parenting, problem-solving and looking to the future together.

 It is our passion and desire to see our clients gain communication skills, resolve conflicts, work through their differences, and grow closer to each other.
 Many times we find that when both are willing to address the “we” in their relationship and each one individually identifies a particular goal each one is willing to work on, this starts the communication rolling toward more healthy interactions.
 Now, of course, there is no guarantee that the other spouse or partner is going to change, however, in our experiences we have witnessed when one turns toward the other in a non-threatening, inviting, respectful, and kind way, many times the other will begin to reciprocate.
 This is where counseling is a great value and investment in your relationship with one another.

 I have a reluctant spouse or partner, what do I do?